markstan/Restore-IntuneDiagData/README.md

 A:  The best way to make this kind of request is through your Microsoft account team.
 They can assist you with filing a design change request.

+Q: When should I use 'collect diagnostics' and when should I use Intune One Data Collector (ODC)?

+A: 'Collect diagnostics' is a great tool for gathering data from a remote computer without needing to either log on to a Windows device interactively or to interrupt your users.
+As such, this tool has many advantages for admins in their daily work.

+[ODC](https://github.com/markstan/IntuneOneDataCollector) collects data for more specialized troubleshooting.
+A lot of data gathered by this tool is aimed at very specific scenarios that require deep knowledge of the various OS components that Intune manages.
+ODC is XML-driven, which also allows us to very quickly add new data collection rules.
+As such, this tool is most useful to Microsoft Support engineers (but anyone who finds it useful is more than welcome to it :) ).

 ## Copyright